basaks/geo-sampling/README.md

 <li> To extract a handful of points at the target locations, or </li>
 <li> To first extract points around given a buffer size and then extract a handful of points,
 </ul>
-(Un/comment relevant lines then) run
+(Un/comment relevant lines and then) run

 source("WHERE YOU HAVE STORED THIS REPOSITORY/geo-sampling/Run_Scripts.R", chdir = TRUE)